 In the mortgage-servicing business, one may prevent foreclosure by working with the lender, investor, or loan servicer.
 While deeds in lieu of foreclosure, repayment plans, short sales, and forbearance agreements can also help prevent foreclosure, many financially struggling borrowers opt for a loan modification.
 It is, however, not for everyone.
 At times, a borrower who cannot repay what they owe would be better off filing for bankruptcy instead.

-If you are struggling to pay your mortgage, consult with competent Royal Oak bankruptcy attorneys to knows the most appropriate way to avoid foreclosure.
+If you are struggling to pay your mortgage, consult with competent Troy bankruptcy attorneys to knows the most appropriate way to avoid foreclosure.

 What are the different home loan modification programs?